GormR/HW_for_AgOpenGPS/central_unit_3.0_Teensy/README.md

 2. gewünschte Stiftleisten und Stecker auflöten
 3. langsam die Spannung an CN4/POWER mit einer Strombegrenzung von 100mA hochregeln und gleichzeit die 5V-Spannung im Auge behalten (Eingangsstrom: 0mA bis ca. 4V, 20mA @ 4.5V, 12mA @ 12V; +5V darf nicht über 5,1V ansteigen!)
 4. +3.3V überprüfen (sollte im Bereich 3.2..3.4V sein)
-5. Arduino-Uno-Board mit P1 verbinden und Bootloader flashen (https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP)
-6. Uno-Board abstöpseln
-7. über USB mit einem PC verbinden (entweder über CN2 oder CN13/CN8/USB-C): Der PC muss einen neuen Hub und mindestens eine neue serielle Schnittstelle anzeigen; bei mehrereren ist die des Arduino meistens die erste)
-8. [BrianTee's Arduino-Code](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip) wie gewohnt mit der Arduino-Software flashen
-9. Lenkwinkelsensor (auch als WAS oder LWS bezeichnet), Schalter, Motor anschliessen und mit AgOpenGPS testen
+5. Lenkwinkelsensor (auch als WAS oder LWS bezeichnet), Schalter, Motor anschliessen und mit AgOpenGPS testen

 debugging: use terminal like HTerm and find out the correct COM port: connect to each possible one, set "DTR" and release "DTR".
 When releasing, the red LED blinks 3 times (bootloader).
 The green LED next to U3 will blink when sending any serial data to the Nano; this is also true when sending with the Arduino IDE (serial monitor)